-Those will a big online exposure could be ok.
+Those will a big online exposure should be ok.
 There has been a surge in e-commerce payments in the lockdown as people order online, which should help mitigate for the general downturn in consumption, transactions and cross-border payments.

-Visa and MasterCard have warned that sales will fall short this quarter by 2-4%, which will also trickle down to merchant acquirers (like Worldpay, which process your card details).
+However, Visa and MasterCard have warned that sales will fall short this quarter by 2-4%, which will also trickle down to merchant acquirers (like Worldpay, which process your card details).

 ‘Many fintech founders have never worked through a recession, so have little experience of how to ride a crash.’

 Such as: TransferWise (UK), Azimo (UK), TransferGo (UK)

 Currency exchange startups are one of the sectors predicted to be ‘in the red’ overall.

 Looking at the drop in share-price of public companies in this area, like Alpha FX, can also be a helpful indicator.
 Part of this assumed vulnerability is linked to the way these firms lock in large trades (“forwards”) with their clients, which may now be completed at a weaker price.

 Meanwhile, for money transfer startups that serve business clients, payments are likely to stall amid the lockdown given business is slowly grinding to a halt.

 In particular, startups serving the remittance market are likely to see a decline in volumes in the near future, with the World Bank predicting a 20% drop in volumes in 2020.
 Money sent back to workers’ families largely flow from West to East, but incomes for millions of people in the West are currently uncertain.
 Therefore it’s likely the stream of cash sent home by blue-collar workers will reduce for processors like Azimo and World Remit.